Open-format-legacy/opengram/NOTES.md

 Set the config with the token c94972f0-b156-4cc8-b390-22d2b04cd0d7 (or new one) and set network to mumbai

 Sometimes next can crap out, delete the .next cache

+In component/navigation.tsx, add the <ConnectButton />

+Demo connect button.